 Italy is known for its leather craftsmanship, and there’s no better place to explore this than at the San Lorenzo Leather Market.
 Here you’ll find everything from bags and belts to jackets and wallets, all made with high-quality leather.
 This is your chance to practice your haggling skills.
 Most vendors will give you a discount if you pay with cash instead of using your credit card.
 This is also a great place to find souvenirs at a great price.

-Half of our suitcase was full of handbags to take home after visiting this leather market.
 If you’re visiting multiple cities in Italy, I’d recommend shopping for leather goods in Florence.
-We visited Rome and Venice as well as some other smaller cities and noticed the price of leather goods was significantly lower in Florence.
+We visited Rome and Venice, and noticed the price of leather goods was significantly lower in Florence.

 Visit Scuola del Cuoio